rsdoiel/antenna/archives/2025/planet_2025.23.md

 date: 2025-06-12, from: RTÉ News

-Two-time Irish Olympic swimmer Danielle Hill has told of her terror as she was confronted by masked men who attacked Larne Leisure Centre last night while she was coaching children.
+Two-time Irish Olympic swimmer Danielle Hill has told of her terror as she was confronted by masked men who attacked Larne Leisure Centre while she was coaching children.

 <br>